-- (ii) with the assistance and guidance of the Audit Risk and Compliance Committee establish appropriate and effective financial governance and oversight arrangements, approve and monitor the systems of risk management and internal controls and assessing and regularly reviewing through appropriate reporting and oversight that risk processes and internal control systems are in place; - (iii) approve the appointment of the internal auditor; and - (iv) with the assistance and guidance of the Audit Risk and Compliance Committee approve a control framework to ensure the Corporation implements policy frameworks under the Financial Management Act; and for the preparation and verification of certifications the Corporation is required to provide to clients, the Treasurer and the Department of Treasury and Finance including the process of notification of any significant breaches and material risk events; - (g) reviewing and approving financial reports for the Corporation (including the separate reports prepared in respect of any VFMC Trust) and monitoring financial results on an ongoing basis; - (h) conducting an annual review of the Corporation's financial governance performance; - (i) keeping the Treasurer informed of the Corporation's activities and strategic issues with potential financial implications for the State; - (j) monitoring the performance of and implementation of corporate strategy by senior management and including the adequacy of resources; - (k) monitoring the investment performance of the Corporation including against agreed investment benchmarks for individual client portfolios; and - (I) approving the establishment of VFMC Trusts that may be established for the purpose of: - (i) facilitating the investment for and on behalf of clients in certain asset classes; or - (ii) taking advantage of opportunities in various investment markets.
+- (g) defining the Corporation's risk appetite; - (h) oversight of the Corporation including its control and accountability systems.
+Specifically, the Board will: - (i) approve a framework for the development, approval and implementation of policies and procedures to ensure the Corporation's regulatory and other obligations are met; - (ii) approve the remuneration framework, including any investment incentive plan, with the assistance of the People Committee; - (iii) with the assistance and guidance of the Audit Risk and Compliance Committee: - establish appropriate and effective financial governance and oversight arrangements: - approve and monitor the risk management framework and internal controls; - review the Corporation's risk profile and risk appetite at least annually; - approve the appointment of the internal auditor; - approve and monitor the control framework for compliance with the Standing Directions under the Financial Management Act and other statutory and policy requirements such as the Prudential Standard and the Victorian public sector gifts, benefits and hospitality and public interest disclosure policy requirements; and - approve certifications to clients, the Treasurer and the Department of Treasury and Finance, including the process of notification of any significant breaches and material risk events; - (i) reviewing and approving financial reports for the Corporation (including the separate reports prepared in respect of any VFMC Trust) and monitoring financial results on an ongoing basis; - (j) conducting an annual review of the Corporation's financial governance performance; - (k) keeping the Treasurer informed of the Corporation's activities and strategic issues with potential financial implications for the State; - (l) monitoring the implementation and performance of management in delivering the corporate plan, including the adequacy of resources; and - (m) monitoring the investment performance of the Corporation including against agreed investment benchmarks for individual client portfolios.

-3 Role and responsibilities of chairperson, chief executive officer and corporation secretary
+3 Role and responsibilities of chair, chief executive officer and corporation secretary

-3.1 Chairperson
+3.1 Chair

-The chairperson is an independent and non-executive director appointed by the Treasurer.
-The chairperson is responsible for:
+The chair is an independent and non-executive director appointed by the Treasurer.
+The chair is responsible for:

-- (a) convening meetings, including when requested by any director; - (b) leading the Board in reviewing and discussing Board matters; - (c) chairing Board meetings; - (d) ensuring the efficient organisation and conduct of the Board's function; - (e) briefing all directors in relation to issues arising at Board meetings; - (f) facilitating effective contribution by all directors and monitoring Board performance; - (g) promoting constructive relations between Board members and between the Board and management;
+- (a) convening meetings, including when requested by any director; - (b) leading the Board in reviewing and discussing Board matters:

-- (h) reviewing corporate governance matters with the corporation secretary and ensuring that governance matters are reported to the Board; and - (i) establishing and overseeing the implementation of policies and systems for Board performance review and renewal.
+- (c) chairing Board meetings; - (d) ensuring the efficient organisation and conduct of the Board's function; - (e) briefing all directors in relation to issues arising at Board meetings; - (f) facilitating effective contribution by all directors and monitoring Board performance; - (g) promoting constructive relations between Board members and between the Board and management; - (h) reviewing corporate governance matters with the corporation secretary and ensuring that governance matters are reported to the Board; - (i) following resolution by the Board, affixing the seal of the Corporation and signing documents with the corporation secretary, including the Internal Instrument of Delegations, deeds of access to directors, and any other documents required by law to be signed under seal; and - (j) establishing and overseeing the implementation of policies and systems for Board performance review and renewal.

-In the absence of the chairperson, the person appointed by the Treasurer as deputy chairperson, will act as chairperson.
+In the absence of the chair, the person appointed by the Treasurer as deputy chair will act as chair.